Keflavík International Airport: Passenger

-Although the population of Iceland is only about 370,000, there are scheduled flights to and from numerous locations across North America and Europe.
+Although the population of Iceland is only about 400,000, there are scheduled flights to and from numerous locations across North America and Europe.
 The largest carrier operating out of Keflavik is Icelandair.
-WOW air was the second largest Icelandic carrier and the second largest at Keflavík, following its acquisition of Iceland Express on 23 October 2012, until it ceased operations on 28 March 2019.
 The airport only handles international flights; domestic flights are operated from Reykjavík's domestic airport.

 The following airlines operate regular scheduled and charter services to and from Keflavík: